Philippines–United States relations: Relations during the Marcos Jr. administration

 Ferdinand "Bongbong" Marcos Jr., the Philippine president since June 2022, appears to be attempting to normalize relations with the United States in part due to China's geostrategic rise and the need to cooperate on the economy.
 However, the Biden administration has said human rights will come first in America's dealings with the Philippines, responding to concerns with Marcos' and Duterte's human rights records.

 In August 2022, Marcos met with U.S. Secretary of State Antony Blinken.
 He met with U.S. Vice President Kamala Harris and Second Gentleman Doug Emhoff in November.

 Marcos and U.S. President Joe Biden met face-to-face on the sidelines of the 2022 United Nations General Assembly on September 23.
 During Marcos's working visit to the United States on September 18–24, top financial officials secured investment pledges of $4 billion and 100,000 jobs for the Philippines.
 Biden pledged to help the Philippines with energy and food security, reiterating that message during the 40th and 41st ASEAN Summits in Cambodia during the week of November 9–13, 2022.

 In February 2023, Marcos briefly met with Biden's Defense Secretary Lloyd Austin to finalize an agreement to add U.S.-accessible Philippine military bases to the Enhanced Defense Cooperation Agreement.

 On April 11, 2024, Marcos, along with Japanese Prime Minister Fumio Kishida, met with Biden in Washington, D.C., for a trilateral summit.
-President Marcos Jr. stated that the summit would include discussions on an agreement to maintain security and freedom of navigation in the South China Sea.
+Marcos stated that the summit would include discussions on an agreement to maintain security and freedom of navigation in the South China Sea.
 He further emphasized that the summit was mainly aimed at boosting economic ties between the three allies.

 In August 2024, the Biden administration announced an additional $500 million of military aid to the Philippines, further bolstering the defense alliance between the two nations in light of the Philippines grappling with aggressive actions by Chinese ships in the South China Sea.

 On July 22, 2025, President Donald Trump announced, following a meeting in Washington, D.C., that he and President Bongbong Marcos agreed to a trade agreement that sets a 19% tariff on Philippine exports to the United States, while U.S. goods entering the Philippines will be exempt from tariffs.
 The tariff rate was 1% lower than what Trump had initially threatened on July 9, 2025.